Object-Aware Cropping for Self-Supervised Learning: Introduction

-However, in the case of "non-iconic" datasets such as OpenImages \citep{kuznetsova2020open} and COCO \citep{Lin2014MicrosoftCC}, the objects of interest are small relative to the image size and rarely centered, see Fig.~\ref{fig:teaser_figure}.
+However, in the case of ``non-iconic'' datasets such as OpenImages \cite{kuznetsova2020open} and COCO \cite{Lin2014MicrosoftCC}, the objects of interest are small relative to the image size and rarely centered, see Fig.~\ref{fig:teaser_figure}.
 These datasets are more representative of real-world uncurated data.
-We find that the default random cropping approach (which we call \emph{scene} cropping) leads to a significant reduction in performance for self-supervised contrastive learning approaches.
-For example, using the default pipeline of MoCo-v2 \citep{chen2020improved}, there is a gap of $16.5\%$ mean average precision (mAP) compared to fully supervised learning.
-Other state of the art methods such as BYOL \citep{grill2020bootstrap}, SwAV \citep{NEURIPS2020_70feb62b} and CMC \citep{tian2019contrastive} perform poorly as well (see Table \ref{tab:ssl_comparison_classification}).
-As we show, the core problem here is that random scene crops do not contain enough information about objects, causing degraded representation quality.
+We find that the default random cropping approach (which we call \textit{scene} cropping) leads to a significant reduction in performance for self-supervised contrastive learning approaches.
+For example, using the default pipeline of MoCo-v2 \cite{chen2020improved}, we find that there is a gap of $16.5\%$ mean average precision (mAP) compared to fully supervised learning.
+Other state of the art methods such as BYOL \cite{grill2020bootstrap}, SwAV \cite{NEURIPS2020_70feb62b} and CMC \cite{tian2019contrastive} perform poorly as well (see Table \ref{tab:ssl_comparison_classification}).
+As we show, the core problem here is that random scene crops do not contain enough information about (small) objects, causing degraded representation quality.

 However, merely switching from scene-level crops to purely object-level crops does not exploit the correlations that exist between scenes and objects in most natural images.
-These correlations are helpful for downstream tasks \citep{xiao2020noise}.
-Keeping this in mind, we introduce \emph{object-aware} cropping, which applies a simple pre-processing step using the BING algorithm \citep{Cheng2014BINGBN}.
-BING outputs multiple object proposals, one of which we pick at random as the first view for the SSL loss (most variants of SSL use at least two views of the same sample as ``positives").
-For the second view, we experiment with the following variants to incorporate both object and scene information into the representation: (1) scene-level random crop to incorporate both object and scene context (we call this setting \emph{obj-scene}); (2) a dilated version of the BING proposal followed by random crops applied to both views (\emph{obj-obj+dilate}) (3) a second crop which applies a random shift to the BING proposal (\emph{obj-obj+shift}).
-The baseline applies scene-level random crops to both views (\emph{scene-scene}).
+These correlations are helpful for downstream tasks \cite{xiao2020noise}.
+Keeping this in mind, we introduce \textit{\textbf{O}bject-\textbf{A}ware \textbf{C}ropping}(OAC), which applies a simple pre-processing step using the unsupervised object proposal method LOD \cite{Vo2021LargeScaleUO}.
+LOD outputs multiple object proposal rectangles, one of which we pick at random as the first candidate region.
+We then expand (dilate) this rectangle to create a second candidate region.
+We finally employ random cropping within each of these rectangles to create a final pair of ``positive" views that are used for the SSL loss.
+The use of random cropping reduces mutual information between the views, thereby making the pretext task harder for SSL losses, and improving final representation quality.
+We call this cropping approach ``obj-obj+dilate" in the rest of the paper.